thyroid

 Thyroglobulin

-What is thyroglobulin?
 Thyroglobulin is a protein that is produced by follicular cells in the thyroid gland.
-Most tumours that start from follicular cells in the thyroid gland also produce thyroglobulin.
+Most tumours that start from follicular cells in the thyroid gland also produce this protein.
 The follicular cells use this protein to make and store the thyroid hormones T3 and T4.
-What tests do pathologists perform to look for …
+Pathologists perform a test called immunohistochemistry (IHC) to identify cells …

 Read More »